A summary of our presentation at the Wine Bloggers Conference on How to Increase Your Audience & Engagement.

 If you’re here for some delicious smoked food and wine pairings you won’t find them today.
 Instead we’re shifting gears to talk about blogging for a moment.

-Sean and I traveled (with the kids in tow) to Lodi, California, to speak at the Wine Bloggers Conference.
+Sean and I recently traveled (with the kids in tow) to Lodi, California, to speak at the Wine Bloggers Conference.
 Immediately following the conference we hid out at a gorgeous and secluded house on the Rogue River in Southern Oregon for a few days for some much needed R&R. Hence why things have been so slow around here (more on the specifics later this week).

 Back to our presentation.